 washing of the surface of interest and counting the particles in the washing fluid either directly using a commercial instrument, or on a filter after filtration of the liquid.

-6 The “visibly clean” level roughly corresponds to an obscuration factor smaller than 300 mm2/m2.
+4 Visible inspection cannot be used to quantify surface cleanliness levels, it is only a qualitative method as per ECSS-Q-ST-70-50.

 ECSS-Q-ST-70-01_0500171